Family Fostering Logo

 4. Violence by a Child or Young Person on Another

-This section should be read in conjunction with Positive Relationships and Behaviour Management Procedure.
+This section should be read in conjunction with Positive Relationships and Behaviour Support Procedure.

 Such incidents can range from minor disagreements to serious assaults where physical injury is caused.
 A proportionate and measured approach should be taken depending on the incident.
 The wishes of the victim have to be taken into consideration in this matter and whether the victim's child or their family want to involve the police.